ASICs and AVIDs

 If you plan to fly into a security controlled airport that has RPT services you need to have an ASIC.

-- Renewing an ASIC - follow the prompts on the ASIC application page
+- ASIC - follow the prompts on the ASIC application page.

-You should apply for the renewal of your ASIC or AVID 4 to 6 weeks before your current card expires.
+You need to apply for the initial/renewal of your ASIC or AVID four to six weeks before you require it or your current card expires.

 - Your ASIC questions answered